The-AI-Alliance/open-trusted-data-initiative/code/dpk/hf_dataset_explorer/README.md

-HF Dataset Explorer Transform
+# HF Dataset Explorer Transform
-The HF dataset explorer transform reads are going through the datasets, rather then a list of files, reading Readme file and extracting Dataset card.
+The HF dataset explorer transform reads are going through the datasets, rather then a list of files, reading Readme file for every dataset and extracting Dataset card.
 At the moment it only extracts the license information from the card, but can be extended to extract additional information.

 The following runtimes are available: